sigsum/sigsum/doc/design.md

 trivial to come by.
 Second, detection means that some part of the attacker's malicious behavior will be disclosed publicly.

-Our goal is to facilitate _disocvery_ of signed checksums.
-Such discovery makes it possible to detect attacks on signing and release infrastructures.
-For example, the signer can detect an unwanted sigsum by inspecting the log.
+Following from our introductory goal we want to facilitate _disocvery_ of sigsum statements.
+Such discovery makes it possible to detect attacks on a claimant's signing and release infrastructures.
+For example, a claimant can detect an unwanted sigsum by inspecting the log.
+It could be the result of a compromised signing key.
+The opposite direction is also possible.
+Anyone may detect that a repository is not serving data and/or proofs of public logging.

 It is a non-goal to disclose the data that a cryptographic checksum represents _in the log_.
-A log cannot distinguish between a checksum that represents a tax declaration, an ISO image, or a Debian package.
-The type of detection that we support is therefore more _coarse-grained_ when compared to Certificate Transparency.
-A significant benefit is that the resulting design becomes simpler, generally useful, and less costly to bootstrap into a reliable operation.
+It is also a non-goal to allow richer metadata that is use-case specific.
+The type of detection that a sigsum log supports is therefore more _coarse-grained_ when compared to Certificate Transparency.
+A significant benefit is that the resulting design becomes simpler, general, and less costly to bootstrap into a reliable log ecosystem.

 For security we need a collision resistant hash function and an unforgeable signature scheme.
-We also assume that at most a threshold of seemingly independent parties are adversarial.
+We also assume that at most a threshold of seemingly independent parties are adversarial to protect against split-views [\[Gossip\]]().

 ## Design
+TODO: not updated from here on.

 We consider a data publisher that wants to digitally sign their data.
 The data is of opaque type.
 We assume that end-users have a mechanism to locate the relevant public verification keys.
 Data and signatures can also be retrieved